dpataki92/node-apps/readme.md

-# CryptoTracks
+# NODE.JS APPS

 This repo contains simple node.js applications that I built during my studies in the Complete Node.js Developer course delivered by Andrew Mead.

-- Notes app - CLI application for writing and managing notes via terminal commands.
+- **Notes app** - CLI application for writing and managing notes via terminal commands.
 It utilizes yargs for argument parsing and chalk for styling terminal outputs.
-- Weather app - Web application for getting current weather data based on location.
-The app leverages express.js, hbs and request, along with the external mapbox and weatherstack APIs.
+- **Weather app** - Web application for getting current weather data based on location.
+The app leverages express.js, hbs, and request along with the external mapbox and weatherstack APIs.

 # Technologies